NVSDI/l5beauty/readme.md

-# Laravel 5.1 Beauty update to 5.4
+# Laravel 5.4 Beauty update

 A simple, clean and beautiful blogging application origanly written in Laravel 5.1. this is the same  only updated to 5.4.